-Strategy E5-4: Pursuant to the City's Critical Areas regulations Section 2.5.4, require posting of the city's wetland signage as a condition of approval for developments located on properties with wetlands.
+Strategy E5-4: Pursuant to Section 2.5.4 shoreline Critical Area Regulations, require posting of the city's wetland signage as a condition of approval for developments located on properties with wetlands.
 See sign above.

 Goal E6: Restore hydraulic connectivity to functionally isolated wetlands.